fipguide/fip-information/information/belgium/sncb/arrivals_de.md

-to to get into the county (when using this railway)
+how to get into the county (when using this railway)